August Hirt: Natzweiler-Struthof

 August Hirt fled Strasbourg in September 1944, hiding in Tübingen in southern Germany across the river from Alsace.

 Death

 Hirt committed suicide on 2 June 1945, aged 47, at Schluchsee, Baden-Württemberg, in the Black Forest.
-His suicide was not known when he was tried in absentia at the Military War Crimes Trial at Metz on 23 December 1953 for his war crimes.
-His death was finally confirmed in the mid-1960s when the Israeli secret service had his body exhumed, and an Israeli pathologist conclusively identified the bones.
+His suicide was not known when he was tried at the Military War Crimes Trial at Metz on 23 December 1953 for his war crimes.
+His death was finally confirmed in the mid-1960s when the Israeli secret service had his body exhumed, and an Israeli pathologist conclusively identified the remains.